BsidesPerth/Badge-2019/README.md

    1. Pay attention to when you see in orange `Connecting........________`
    1. Press and hold SW2 (up arrow) on badge, until the upload process move onto next line.
 1. You should see yellow lights on "eyes" of badge when it finishes downloading
+   1. If you don't get yellow eyes, try unplugging and replugging board (power cycle)
    1. This means code has been loaded onto board but but not the SPIFFS data
 1. Download the SPIFFS data (JPEG images) by clicking `Tools` -> `ESP32 Sketch Data Upload`
    1. Pay attention to when you see in orange `Connecting........________`